ManApart/quest-command/readme.md

 - The operator to evaluate `>, <, >=, <=, =, !=`
 - The value to compare against

-See the XXX class to see a list of queryable values and their parameters
+See the `GameStateQuery` class to see a list of queryable values and their parameters.

 ### Locations